Automated insulin delivery system: iLet Bionic Pancreas

+In May 2023, the FDA approved the iLet Bionic Pancreas system for people with Type 1 diabetes of six years and older.
+The device uses a closed-loop system to deliver both insulin and glucagon in response to sensed blood glucose levels.
+The 4th generation iLet prototype, presented in 2017, is around the size of an iPhone, with a touchscreen interface.
+It contains two chambers for both insulin and glucagon, and the device is configurable for use with only one hormone, or both.
+A 440-patient study of type I diabetes ran in 2020 and 2021 using a device configuration that delivered only insulin in comparison to standard of care; device use led to better circulating glucose control (measured by continuous monitoring) and a reduction in glycated hemoglobin (versus no change for the standard of care group).
+However, the incidence of severe hypoglycemic events was more than 1.5 times higher among device users versus standard care patients.

 Non-Commercial

 There are several non-commercial, non-FDA approved DIY options, using open source code, including OpenAPS, Loop, and/or AndroidAPS.

 Systems in development

 Luna Diabetes

 Former founders of Timesulin, Welldoc, Companion Medical and Bigfoot Biomedical have joined together to create the world's first automated insulin delivery system for those that want to continue to use insulin pens.
 The team is calling it Episodic AID.

 The working product name is Luna.